deNBI/cloud-user-docs/wiki/Compute_Center/Bielefeld.md

 ## Object storage

-The storage backend used by Bielefeld cloud site is powered by [Ceph](https://www.ceph.com).
+The storage backend used by the Bielefeld cloud site is powered by [Ceph](https://www.ceph.com).
 The Object storage endpoint provides API access via SWIFT and S3.
 The latter should be preferred due to better performance.
 You can find a tutorial [here](../Tutorials/ObjectStorage/index.md) on how to use this service.